Trout Report

 Trout Guide Trips

-We have limited openings available during the peak hatch season, so make sure to book your dates now!
-If you’re looking to book a Trout Guide Trip you can reach us at 231-631-5701 (leave a message) or shoot us an email.
-We are excited for the upcoming Trout Season.
-Also make sure to follow along on our social pages and our online fishing report page . for more updates.
+We have very limited openings available during the peak hatch season.
+Make sure to book your dates now for 2026!
+If you’re looking to book a Trout Guide Trip you can reach us at 231-631-5701 (leave a message or text) or shoot us an email.

 Tight Lines,